Ben-compiles/Dualsens-edge-fix/README.md

 # Dualsens-edge-fix
 Simple bash script that fixes for the Dualsens Edge controller binding under the Linux ecosystem.
+Used the https://github.com/ValveSoftware/steam-devices as a baseline for this.

 Note that this is SPECIFICALLY for the Edge and not the stock Dualsens.